Assisted Outpatient Treatment Pilot Fiscal Year 2015

-The Children’s Behavioral Health Knowledge Center is located at the Department of Mental Health (DMH) in the Child & Adolescent Services Division.
+The Children’s Behavioral Health Knowledge Center is located at the Department of Mental Health (DMH) in the Child, Youth, and Family Services Division.
 As part of the DMH state mental health authority role, the Knowledge Center's purview is the entire children’s behavioral health system, across Executive Office of Health and Human Services (EOHHS) agencies and public and private payers.

 The Knowledge Center fills a gap in the children’s behavioral health system by serving as an information hub through its Annual Symposium, website, workshops, and webinars.
 Center staff work with colleagues who are developing, implementing, and advocating for practices, programs, and service delivery models that are based on the best available evidence about what works to improve outcomes for young people.
 As an intermediary organization, the Center’s activities facilitate connection among the rich array of children’s behavioral health researchers, program developers, providers, practitioners, and consumer advocates in Massachusetts.
 The Center’s projects generally focus on the application, not the production, of research knowledge.

-The Enhanced Outpatient Treatment pilot program (formerly the Assisted Outpatient Treatment program) was established by special funding from the Legislature to the Department of Mental Health in FY2015.
-The Enhanced Outpatient Treatment pilot program has been providing service to the identified population for approximately 12 months.
-The program supports under-served individuals who demonstrate a high need of mental health services yet do not maintain a consistent connection with outpatient services.
-The Eliot Outpatient Clinic in Everett was the location for this pilot program.
+The Enhanced Outpatient Treatment pilot program (formerly known as the Assisted Outpatient Treatment) was established by special funding from the Legislature to the Department of Mental Health in FY2016.
+The Enhanced Outpatient Treatment pilot program has been providing service to the identified population for approximately 18 months.
+The program supports an under-served population of individuals who demonstrate a high need of mental health services yet do not maintain a consistent connection with outpatient services.
+The Eliot Outpatient Clinic located in Everett was utilized as the location for this pilot program.
 All services and supports provided to individuals in this program are voluntary.